 The upsides to a relational culture

-Did you just scroll directly down to this headline?
-Ha,ha, I do understand!
 Here comes the good stuff.
-The expression "Go big or go home" is often used for planning an expansion into the US market, meaning come with A LOT of dollars to spend (much goes to lawyers..) or just don't try in the first place.
+The expression "Go big or go home" is often used for planning an expansion into the US market, meaning come with A LOT of dollars to spend (of which much of the money goes to lawyers) or just don't try in the first place.

-The equivalent for expanding into Spain could be "Come with patience and win big". (and less money is needed!)
+The equivalent for expanding into Spain could be "Come with a lot of patience and win big, with less money".

-I often hear, from a frustrated business person from a transactional culture, "it just takes so much time here".
+"Everything just takes so much time here in Spain".
 True that.
 You need to be willing to nurture relationships for some time before you get the outcome you want.